atlassian/data-center-helm-charts/docs/docs/containers/CONFLUENCE.md

 * `ATL_JDBC_URL`

    The database URL; this is database-specific.
+It is allowed to use `&` in the URL which will be automatically converted to `&amp;`.

 * `ATL_JDBC_USER`